 June 20, 2011: After years of planning, prayer, and hard work, construction began on Room At The Inn’s new college-based residential facility at Belmont Abbey College.
 Hundreds of supporters from around the country gathered as Bishop Peter Jugis and other pro-life leaders hoisted the first shovels at the ground breaking ceremony.

 July 16, 2012: The end of construction of the new residential facility at Belmont Abbey is celebrated with a joyous ribbon cutting ceremony.

 March 31, 2013: Room At The Inn’s new facility receives its maternity home license from the state of North Carolina.

-August 12, 2013: Bianca, the first mother living at the new facility, delivers a healthy and beautiful baby boy.
+August 12, 2013: Our first mother living at the new facility, delivers a healthy baby.